BenjWolf/LKrandomizer/README.md

 ### Key Items

-* Must have randomized chests and/or randomized hidden cards active to randomize key items
+* Must have randomized chests active to randomize key items
-* All 15 items in the game are randomly placed in an accessible location (chest or hidden card)
+* All 15 items in the game are randomly placed in an accessible location (every seed is beatable)
 ~~~
 Shayel Key, Fruit of Mandragora, Bark of Treant, Man Trap Leaf, Key of Castle Wyht, Red Candle, Blue Candle, Green Candle, Yellow Candle, Old Sheet Music, Stone of Cleansing, White Gem, Black Gem, Stone of Darkness, Necklace of the Pharaoh
 ~~~
+* The original item location (including chests, reward for beating Mind Flayer, and Warrior of Wyht key giver) will have randomized contents
 * The side levels and elemental temples may contain items
-* Currently you can still get the Shayel Key from beating Mind Flayer, in addition to finding it in a chest.
-Same for Key of Castle Wyht given by soldier.
 * The herb trees in Rohbach are deactivated, to complete the level you must have the 3 herbs in your inventory and reach the last herb tree
 * After using an item, or leaving a level, all items stay in your inventory
 * After completing a level, you can reenter it anytime so that you can't miss items